 - Bus Adm 766 Marketing for Nonprofit Organizations (if not selected above)

-- BusMgmt 706 Managing in a Dynamic Environment (if not selected above)
+- BusMgmt 706 Management in Contemporary Business (if not selected above)

 - BusMgmt 707 Information Technology for Competitive Advantage (if not selected above)

 - BusMgmt 709 Analytic Models for Managers